Skip to content

 1. Savings Are Modest

-An 800W plug-in solar system will generate a useful amount of electricity across the year, but it's only going to offset a small fraction of your total energy use.
-For most households, this means modest annual savings and a relatively long payback period compared to a full rooftop system.
+An 800VA plug-in solar system will generate a useful amount of electricity across the year, but it only offsets a small fraction of total energy use.
+Realistic estimates put annual savings at around £70 to £110, with a relatively long payback period compared to a full rooftop system.

 2. It Won't Power Your Home